 Likud‘s loss was Naftali Bennett’s gain whose nationalist Jewish Home party was projected to enter parliament with twelve seats, making it difficult for Netanyahu to form a coalition without him.
 Many conservative voters switched to Jewish Home because it more staunchly advocates settlement construction in West Bank territory that is claimed by the Palestinians for a future state.

 On the left, another upstart performed surprisingly well.
 Yair Lapid’s centrists came in second to Likud with eighteen to nineteen seats, pushing the once dominant Labor party led by Shelly Yachimovich into third place with seventeen.
 Lapid attracted many middle class voters by promising to overhaul the nation’s education system, reduce a housing shortage and abolish a military draft exemption for Jewish seminary students.

-The projections compiled by three Israeli broadcasters showed the parties on the right with a slim majority of sixty-one against fifty-nine for centrist and left-wing parties.
+The projections compiled by three Israeli broadcasters showed the parties on the right with a slim majority of 61 against 59 for centrist and left-wing parties.
 The liberal Kadima, which emerged with a plurality from the last election, did not win any seats.

 If the exit poll numbers bear out — official results are expected Wednesday morning — Netanyahu is able to continue his right-wing coalition which could be less eager to advance the peace process with the Palestinians and compromise on settlement building than the premier has been so far.
 Bennett and fringe orthodox parties on the right are adamantly opposed to making any concessions.
 “I will do everything in my ability, forever, to prevent a Palestinian state from being founded within the land of Israel,” the Jewish Home leader said last week.